Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Seat Depth Fit 4.5 22" depth fit a wide range of postures

-Durability 4.5 Dense foam + solid/engineered frame feel steady
+Durability 4.5 Dense foam and frame felt steady

-Layout Practicality 4.4 Multiple lengths make room-planning easier
+Layout Practicality 4.4 Multiple lengths made room planning easier

-Ease of Movement / Repositioning 4.3 Easy to shift positions without “sticking”
+Ease of Movement 4.3 Easy to shift positions without sticking in place

 Cleaning 4.3 Zippered access made quick spot work simpler

-Value 4.4 Strong performance at the price point
+Value 4.4 Strong performance for the price tier

 Lala Sofa